30th Jaturamitr Samakkee

 The 30th Jaturamitr Samakkee was the 30th Jaturamitr Samakkee with Assumption College, Bangkok Christian College, Suankularb Wittayalai School, and Debsirin School (Host) participating.
-It was held between November 11th to November 18th 2023 at Suphachalasai Stadium.
+It was held between November 11 and November 18, 2023, at Suphachalasai Stadium.

-The 30th Jaturamitr Samakkee originally was intended to be held on November 13th, 15th, 17th, and 20th of 2021, but due to the ongoing COVID-19 pandemic in Thailand, which is still in a state of worry, the organizing committee decided to postpone the tournament to 2023.
-Later, the date for the tournament was announced to be November 12th, 14th, 16th, and 18th of 2023.
+The 30th Jaturamitr Samakkee originally was intended to be held on November 13, 15, 17, and 20, 2021, but due to the ongoing COVID-19 pandemic in Thailand, which is still in a state of worry, the organizing committee decided to postpone the tournament to 2023.
+Later, the date for the tournament was announced to be November 12, 14, 16, and 18, 2023.

-Cover art of the entry ticket.